 Workforce Innovation and Opportunity Act (WIOA)-Based on income and employment status, you may qualify for additional funding through the WIOA program.
 Information about the WIOA program is available (in person) through Ohio Means Jobs - Columbus and Franklin County at 1111 East Broad Street.

-Federal Financial Aid Online Application Procedure (Pell Grant & Student Loans)
+Federal Financial Aid Online Application Procedure

-Apply for an FSA ID at https://sudentaid.gov/fsa-id/create-account/launch
+Apply for an FSA ID at https://studentaid.gov/fsa-id/sign-in/landing

 This will allow you to "sign" the FAFSA electronically, meaning the entire application process can be completed online.